xrrocha/nobocoder/README.md

 terms.filterNot(dictionary.contains(_))
 ```

-Which opens the way for one last simplification: when a lambda body consists of
+This, in turn, opens the way for one further simplification: when a lambda body consists
-a single function whose only argument is the lambda argument itself then we can write
+of a single function whose only argument is the lambda argument itself then we can pass
 just the function name.
 Thus, the above is equivalent to:

 ```scala